 MANDARIN ORIENTAL, SINGAPORE

-Sporting a distinctive fan-shaped concrete facade which pays homage to the brand’s logo and a soaring grand atrium design with a core of glass elevators courtesy of the late architect John Portman (who is also behind the design of Regent Singapore), the bayside property is part of the Marina Square building complex which also houses Pan Pacific Singapore as well as Marina Mandarin Singapore (which will soon be rebranded as PARKROYAL on Marina Bay).
+Sporting a distinctive fan-shaped concrete facade which pays homage to the brand’s logo and a soaring grand atrium design with a core of glass elevators courtesy of the late architect John Portman (who is also behind the design of Regent Singapore), the bayside property is part of the Marina Square building complex which also houses Pan Pacific Singapore as well as Marina Mandarin Singapore (which will soon be rebranded as PARKROYAL COLLECTION Marina Bay).
 The interior design choices are informed by the property’s Eastern persuasions, from the dramatic Guan Yin statue below the striking 15m-long crystal chandelier at the lift lobby which injects a sense of temple-tinged spirituality to the proceedings to the public washroom signages which depict traditional Chinese outfits.

 In terms of wellness, the hotel has a fully-equipped fitness centre which offers both indoor and outdoor exercise areas as well as an expansive outdoor swimming deck with direct views of the bay area, both of which are located on the 5th level.
 Surrounded by lush landscapes and private cabanas, the deck comprises a 25-metre outdoor swimming pool as well as a children’s pool with bubble jet facilities, with the poolside Italian restaurant Dolce Vita and alfresco lounge [email protected] adding a bustling, tropical vibe to the proceedings.
 Elsewhere, The Spa at Mandarin Oriental on the same floor boasts treatment room and suites, manicure and pedicure services as well as both male and female changing areas with their own experience showers and steam facilities.